-Past-and-future Earths ring in New Year | EarthSky.org
+Past-and-future Earths ring in New Year

 The imaginary Earths appear all around the ring.
 They start from behind the sun.
 They approach us, getting larger, and end with the nearest, an hour ago, on the east point of the horizon.
 Then there’s the Earth of this moment, with us on it.
 Then the nearest future Earth, an hour ahead, is over at the west point on the horizon (about to set as the real Earth rolls upward), and the other future Earths reel away to their destination behind the sun.

-Because this picture is from our solstice viewpoint, it is symmetrical: the past Earth of last September’s equinox is at the same distance as the future Earth at next March’s equinox.
-(The Earths marking those events are not precisely at their dates, September 23, 2018, and March 20, 2019, because the Earths are at 10-day intervals.)
+Because this picture is from our solstice viewpoint, it is symmetrical.
+The past Earth of last September’s equinox is at the same distance as the future Earth at next March’s equinox.

 I make the horizon into a convex curve so as to remind you that we are on a spherical planet – it’s done simply by setting the center of the projection 10 degrees below the horizon.
 In this projection, the trail of past and future Earths looks like a semicircle.
 Yet the orbit of Earth is a ring – a circle (or very nearly so).
 Then how come the picture makes it look like a semicircle with ends wide apart?

 If you look at something circular, such as a pond, from an oblique viewpoint, it appears not as a circle but as an ellipse.
-Actually even that isn’t quite true, and gets less so the nearer you are to the pond: the ellipse is distorted, the nearer part of it swollen.
-This effect is rather well shown in the last of the space-sphere pictures in my Astronomical Companion, purporting to show the outer limit of the observable universe, in which for paradoxical effect the eye is brought close to the sphere.
-And in our sky picture now, the nearest part of the ring is extremely near – in fact, we are on it – and that is why it appears as wide as the whole ring.
+Actually even that isn’t quite true, and gets less so the nearer you are to the pond.
+The ellipse is distorted, the nearer part of it swollen.
+In the sky picture above, the nearest part of the ring is extremely near – in fact, we are on it – and that is why it appears as wide as the whole ring.

 The sun is the center of this ring, and the far side of the ring, at the June solstice, is relatively so distant that its width seems to have shrunk to nothing behind the sun.